ebi-ait/hca-tier1-to-dcp/README.md

     1. Given a spreadsheet path, pull metadata & extract filename label used.
     1. Based on [hca_template.xlsx](https://github.com/ebi-ait/geo_to_hca/raw/master/template/hca_template.xlsx), using the [mapping](helper_files/tier1_mapping.py) convert to dcp flat metadata file with dcp programmatic fields
     1. Based on the field programmatic name, the dcp spreadsheet is populated
+    1. If tier 2 and/ or file manifest is given, produce result via dcp_flat
     1. Exported into an xlsx file in `metadata` dir to `<label>_dcp.csv` filename
 1. Compare previously wrangled spreadsheet vs tier 1 [compare_with_dcp.py](compare_with_dcp.py)
     1. Open converted and previously wrangled DCP spreadsheet